A distraction is anything that takes your mind and attention away from driving.

 Passengers are a distraction

-- Nearly two out of every four youth that died as passengers are in vehicles driven by other teens (8).
+- Two out of every three youths who died as passengers are in vehicles driven by other teens (1).

-- In 2019, 57 percent of the deaths of teenage passengers in passenger vehicles occurred in vehicles driven by another teenager.
+- In 2022, 56% of the deaths of teenage passengers in passenger vehicles occurred in vehicles driven by another teenager.
 (7)

-- Research has shown that crash risk and risk of being killed in a crash increases as the number of young passengers in the vehicle increases (8).
+- Research has shown that crash risk and the risk of being killed in a crash increases as the number of young passengers in the vehicle increases (1).

 How to Stop Distracted Driving